 DAS can provide users with better performance than networked storage because the server does not have to traverse a network to read and write data.
 That is why enterprise organizations often turn to DAS for certain types of applications that require high performance.
 Microsoft, for example, recommends that Exchange installations use DAS.

-In the past, direct-attached storage was often criticized as an inefficient way to manage enterprise storage because DAS storage can't be shared and it does not facilitate failover should the server crash.
-As virtualization has become mainstream, however, the advantages that DAS offers are once again gaining popularity.
+In the past, direct-attached storage was often criticized as an inefficient way to manage enterprise storage because it can't be easily shared and it does not facilitate failover should the server crash.
+As virtualization has become more mainstream, the advantages that DAS offers have once again gained in popularity.

 Unlike centralized and networked shared storage, such as NAS or SAN -- where capacity is pooled and shared among servers over a speedy network connection -- direct-attached storage is dedicated to a single server.
 This means connectivity and expandability are both constrained by the number of expansion slots in the server.
 The size of the DAS enclosure also restricts storage capacity.
 These drawbacks continue to limit this type of storage's appeal.
 Sharing with DAS, for example, is typically limited to a small number of ports or host connections.

 DAS is less expensive than SAN or NAS, however, and easier to deploy when directly plugged into a server.
 Simply purchase new drives, plug them into a server and you've potentially increased storage capacity by as much as several terabytes.
 This has made DAS a practical storage choice for many small and medium-sized businesses (SMBs), where storage costs are a major factor.